 A sober living home is a residence that you or your loved one can move into after completing treatment at a drug treatment facility.
 This is in lieu of returning to the person’s home.

-After completing treatment at a treatment facility, many people feel as if they are not prepared to return to their homes without the extra support that they received in their treatment facilities.
+After completing treatment at a treatment facility, many people feel as if they are not prepared to return to their homes without the extra support that they receive in their treatment facilities.
 Each day, they will experience the stressors of life, and they believe that they need more time to practice using the coping strategies they learned in rehab.

 Many treatment programs offer residents a 90-day stay, but three months isn’t necessarily going to be the amount of time that is appropriate for your loved one.
 Some people can return to society after 90 days and remain sober, but others may benefit from more time in a supportive environment.